-One of the striking characteristics of the data on accidental drownings is that a large proportion of victims did not leave home on the day they died intending to go into water of significant depth.
-106 deaths happened whilst people were out walking or running, in comparison to 35 who died whilst swimming.
+Strikingly a large proportion of victims did not leave home on the day they died intending to go into water of significant depth.
+In 2020 nearly twice as many deaths happened whilst people were out walking, running or cycling compared to those who died whilst swimming which shows the importance of everyone being aware of the risks posed by water.
+Sadly, there has also been a rise in the number of suicides in water over the past few years.

 - Step 1 – Profile your area